Pithos: Shipping

 The dependency of the capacity on height was approximately given by Heron, a 1st-century engineer.
 He is credited with a number of formulae, all called "Heron's formula."
 As far as pottery is concerned, he divided pots into spheroid and pithoid, all the larger ones being the latter type, taking this classification from work done previously and appearing in the writings of Archimedes.
 The volume of a pithoid, which can be either a pithos or an amphora, is dependent, he asserts, on 11/14 of the product of the height and a number representing a squared average of minimum and maximum diameters.

 There has been some controversy about what geometric figure this formula represents.
 The manuscript gives the square of the average of minimum and maximum diameters.
 Vodolazhskaya points out that if the average of the squares is used instead, the formula applies to a truncated paraboloid of revolution.
 She proposes that the manuscript was corrupted.

 According to either version of Heron's formula, if height and diameter change proportionately, a change in height ought to result in a change in volume that is based on the cube of the percentage of change in height; that is, if the diameter doubles when the height doubles, then the resulting volume ought to be 8 times the previous volume, the cube of two.

 Younger gives several heights of pots with associated volumes.
-The smallest listed with height is 40.6 liter at 48 cm high.
-If the height increases by a factor of 3.542 to 170 cm, the volume should increase by a factor of the cube of 3.542, or 44.438, which would be 1804 liter.
-The capacity of the 170 cm pot, however, is 996, half the amount estimated using the cube, and that is generally true of the several pots for which Younger lists heights.
+The smallest listed with height is 40.6 liters at 48 cm high.
+If the height increases by a factor of 3.542 to 170 cm, the volume should increase by a factor of the cube of 3.542, or 44.438, which would be 1804 liters.
+The capacity of the 170 cm pot, however, is 996 liters, half the amount estimated using the cube, and that is generally true of the several pots for which Younger lists heights.
 An exponent of 2.53 estimates the increase in capacity, which means that, at least for these vases, the potters did not add to the diameter to keep the same proportion between diameter and height; the larger vases were made thinner.

-If Younger's data can be taken as reflecting general truth, then the vases at Sheytan Deresi should have capacities that are greater than 40.6 by a factor of 1.8752.53, or 4.91, where 1.875 is 90/48.
-The capacity is thus 4.91 x 40.6 = about 200 l, or 440 pounds if water is the content.
+If Younger's data can be taken as reflecting general truth, then the vases at Sheytan Deresi should have capacities that are greater than 40.6 liters by a factor of 1.8752.53, or 4.91, where 1.875 is 90/48.
+The capacity is thus 4.91 x 40.6 = about 200 liters, or 440 pounds if water is the content.
 These pithoi also are too large for handling without equipment, and may even have required strengthening of the deck in the hold.
 Some sort of hold-fast scaffolding must have been designed to keep the cargo from shifting with disastrous results, except that a disaster did occur.